Questions from a 3DO Newbie

 BUT I IMPLORE YOU -- DO.
 NOT.
 BUY.
 CYBERDILLO.
 Playing that game to make that stupid review was one of the worst experiences I've ever had.

-If you are after longbox US titles try Jake at Hailey's Used Game World - a little expensive but still has some genuine sealed games , for imports you can try Kevin & Alex over at risingstuff.com - as for evilbay from time time you'll see some of our members pitsunami and grand babare on there and Tetsuto over at HitJapan can be bargained with!5) Are there good retailers out there, or am I best served simply using eBay?
-(And if I use eBay, has anyone had good experiences from certain sellers?)
+If you are after longbox US titles try Jake at Hailey's Used Game World - a little expensive but still has some genuine sealed games , for imports you can try Kevin & Alex over at risingstuff.com - as for evilbay from time time you'll see some of our members pitsunami and grand babare on there and Tetsuto over at HitJapan can be bargained with!

 I can vouch for all these sellers and have had nothing but positive experiences dealing with them.